LeoDoesCoding/Network-LiveChat/README.md

  - Connection error checking and feedback.

 ## Todo:
- - Fix issue: Client recieved message has charatcers that shoulden't be present (at beginning of message).
+ - Fix issue: Sort how messages of size 200+ are sent.
  - Remove message clipping.
  - Try elimination of client code OR add GUI.
  - Testing.